Program: M.F.A., Screenwriting

 - Submission of three letters of recommendation, including at least two from professors/instructors under whom the applicant has previously studied, a 500-word statement of purpose, a résumé, and all other completed forms and material as required by the CTVA department, including an original screenplay or stage play work sample.

-- Applications to both California State University, Northridge and to the CTVA department are required.
-(See both the CTVA department graduate webpage and the California State University Mentor website for further information.)
+- Applications to both California State University, Northridge, and to the CTVA department are required.
+(See both the CTVA department Graduate Program in Screenwriting webpage and the Cal State Apply website for further information.)

 A minimum of 42 units of approved graduate work is required for the degree.
 The 42 units shall be comprised of the following: